bbauska/ibm-intermediate-web-dev/README.md

 whereas Mocha does.
 Slow tests can be highlighted in Jasmine using jasmine-slow-reporter, whereas Mocha has built-in support.
 Asynchronous testing is challenging in Jasmine but simple in Mocha.
 Jasmine and Mocha both support parallel execution.
-Jasmine\'s plug-in support and extensibility are limited, whereas Mocha\'s are good.
+Jasmine&apos;s plug-in support and extensibility are limited, whereas Mocha&apos;s are good.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">